jtumain/teal-green-holidays/README.md

 I then created an authentication service to manage token calls and to retrieve the user's access token.
 I wanted to have a separate page using the API and not using the API, so I created a table component that takes in table data.

+With more time an auth guard would have been added, to prevent the bookings-api page from being accessed.

 ## Installation

 Clone this repo and run  `npm install`.